starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 ## A Quick Overview

-Using [`data-*`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) attributes (hence the name), you can introduce reactive state to your frontend and access it anywhere in the DOM and in your backend.
+Using [`data-*`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) attributes, you can introduce reactive state to your frontend and access it anywhere in the DOM and in your backend.
 You can set up events that trigger requests to backend endpoints that respond with HTML fragment and signal updates.

-# BEN!!!
-Change the order to be the order your are teaching in

-- Merge signals into the store: `data-store="{foo: ''}"`
+<!
+TODO: ensure this is a full list. !>
 - Bind element values to signals: `data-model="foo"`
 - Set the text content of an element to an expression.: `data-text="$foo"`
+- Create a computed signal: `data-computed-foo="$bar + 1"`
 - Show or hide an element using an expression: `data-show="$foo"`
-- Modify the classes on an element: `data-class="{'font-bold': $foo}"`
 - Bind an expression to an HTML attribute: `data-bind-disabled="$foo == ''"`
+- Merge signals into the store: `data-store="{foo: ''}"`
 - Execute an expression on an event: `data-on-click="$get(/endpoint)"`

-# BEN!!!
-Add there are even more attributes to learn, just a few (pick data-star) :P
+- Modify the classes on an element: `data-class="{'font-bold': $foo}"`
+- Replace the URL: `data-replace-url="'/page1'"`
 - Persist all signals in local storage: `data-persist`
-- Create a computed signal: `data-computed-foo="$bar + 1"`
 - Create a reference to an element: `data-ref="alert"`
-- Send a header with a request: `data-header-foo="{'x-powered-by': $foo}"`
-- Replace the URL: `data-replace-url="'/page1'"`